-Remember God's love in the gospel, that you died with Christ and He now lives in you.
-Walk in His love.
-Take God's Word to heart, submit to it, and humbly live it out.
+Remember God's love in the gospel, your death with Christ, and His life in you.
+Walk in love and take God's Word to heart.
+Submit to it and humbly live it out.

-Take a moment to practice your weekly memory verse.
-Write it below.
+Take a moment to work on your weekly memory verse.
+Day Four